Installing Your Module

 (bold text is the same name used in WiFi network)

-The WiFi light will glow a solid blue when it has successfully connected to your local WiFi network.
+The WiFi light will glow a solid color when it has successfully connected to your local WiFi network.
 If it failed to connect, it will go back in to Access Point Mode.

 If the ml2-xxxx.local URL does not work